nballou/gaming-confounds/ms.typ

 === Social Strain (??
 Playtime, #redDown Wellbeing)

-#highlight("FINISH")

 One of the most common themes was that of social strain---participants describing how difficulties in their personal relationships were harmful for wellbeing but led to adaptations in their gaming.
-The relationships in questions were varied, including friends, family, partners, children, and the wider community, but at their core all shared a feeling of being disconnected from others, which impacting both their wellbeing and their gaming.
+The relationships in questions were varied, including friends, family, partners, children, and the wider community, but at their core all shared a feeling of being disconnected from others, which impacted both their wellbeing and their gaming.

-For many participants, this led to lower engagement with games, as they lost the energy, focus, and motivation to play games:
+For many participants, this led to lower engagement with games, as they lost the energy, focus, and motivation to play:

 #quote[
   I've been through a lot of struggles with \[a recent break-up\].
 It's made it hard to focus on games sometimes _(P2445414, woman, 29)_

   Difficult time in my relationship.
 Been feeling depressed and unable to engage much with gaming. _(P5032078, man, 40)_

   One of my best friends betrayed me and cut me out of their life, and that has a very negative impact on my well-being and my gaming ability. _(P4823800, man, 20)_
 ]

-Other participants, however, reported the opposite: decreased wellbeing but increased gaming as they turned to media as a means of dealing with (or escaping from) the social stress:
+Other participants, however, reported the opposite: decreased wellbeing but increased gaming as they turned to media as a means of dealing with or escaping from social stress:

 #quote[
   Falling out with family members thus playing more games to distract and entertain _(P906583, man, 31)_